The best budget electric bikes offer an affordable route into the world of assisted cycling.

 - £1,499 as tested

-- Comes with mudguards and hydraulic disc brakes
+- Pros: Decent range despite the small battery; comes with mudguards and hydraulic disc brakes

 Revolutionworks’ Whippet marries a classic steel-framed commuter bike with a rear-hub motor and compact 200Wh battery.